sm8ps/shadowCalDAV/README.md

 the Nextcloud server.
 Sync tokens are used to efficiently handle the synchronization.

+### CAUTION

-CAUTION: password for Nextcloud is stored in script file!
+The password for Nextcloud is stored in the script file!
 As a minimal precaution it is advisable to create an app password for this access.

+Currently, only the event summary is replaced; any other data is copied from the original event.
+This can easily be changed but I do not have any appropriate use case at hand.

 ## FILE SYSTEM, USER